AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 {% include _side_tab_amplicon.html %}

 Here we're going to run through one way to process an amplicon dataset and then many of the standard, initial analyses.
 We'll be working a little at the command line, and then primarily in R. So it'd be best if you are already have some experience with both.
-If you're new to either or both, there is an [intro to the command line here](/bash/bash_intro_binder){:target="_blank"} and an [intro to R here](/R/basics) you may want to check out first 🙂
+If you're new to either or both, there is a [Unix crash course here](/unix/unix-intro){:target="_blank"} and an [intro to R here](/R/basics) you may want to check out first 🙂

 Before we get started here, an obligatory public service announcement: